Cordillacris

 Habitat

 Shortgrass and desert prairies, heavily grazed upland sites of the mixedgrass prairie, and bunchgrass prairie extending to shrub-grass associations.
-Prefers short stands of grass with grama and interspersed with bare ground.
+Prefers short stands of grass with blue grama and interspersed with bare ground.
 Does not inhabit tallgrass prairie or dense stands of mid grasses.

 Distribution